 In our last post, we talked with Susan Bordson about the pivot to video and the importance of using video in communications as a magnet, not a megaphone.

 When we worked as teachers, we taught our students to read media using the tools of rhetoric.
-The concepts of pathos, ethos, and logos date back to Aristotle, but because they create the distance so necessary for critical viewing, they're just as necessary to apply to the digital age.
+The concepts of pathos, ethos, and logos date back to Aristotle, but because they create the distance so necessary for critical viewing, they're just as important for the digital age.

 The video opens with appeals to both pathos and logos.
 The first images fill the screen with the grayscale urban grittiness of Chengdu, China, and a spare, violin-based melody cuts through the scene.
 A statistic appears onscreen to mirror the starkness of the city: "90% of children with heart disease live where care is inadequate."